Vite Integration

 Important: Source vs Compiled Files

-You cannot load using {asset} arbitrary files from assets/ – only assets referenced by JavaScript or CSS files.
-If your file is not referenced anywhere it will not be compiled.
+You cannot load using {asset} arbitrary files from assets/ – if a file is not referenced anywhere, it will not be compiled.
 If you want to make Vite aware of other assets, you can move them to the public folder.

 Please note that by default, Vite will inline all assets smaller than 4KB, so you will not be able to reference these files directly.
 (See Vite documentation).